NVFC Members Can Apply for $5,000 Training Grant Provided by Josh Cellars

 Apply online at https://nvfc.wufoo.com/forms/josh-cellars-training-grant/.
 Only one application will be accepted per department.
 Any subsequent applications received for that department will be ineligible.
 The application period will be open from August 1 to September 30, 2017.

 After the application period has ended, the applications will be reviewed by an expert panel.
 Ten winning departments will be selected to each receive a $5,000 grant.
-Two winners will be announced each month between November 2017 and March 2018.
-Winners will be contacted directly before any public announcements are made.
+Winners will be announced by March 2018 and will be contacted directly before any publications are made.

 If you have any questions, please contact Lori Shirley, NVFC Program Manager, at firstname.lastname@example.org or 1-888-ASK-NVFC (275-6832).